The Township of Elizabethtown-Kitley has two roads garages, one located in New Dublin and the other in Toledo.

 Road Construction Projects

-The following road projects have been approved to take place in 2022.
+The following road projects are proposed to be approved with the passing of the budget to take place in 2023.
 Timelines for when work will begin or expected to be completed have not been determined at this time.

-- Debruge Road from David Drive to Haggerts Side Road (drainage improvements, base reconstruction and surface treatment)
+- Debruge Road – Drainage improvements, road rehabilitation & surface treatment from David Drive to Haggarts Side Road

 Energy Management Plan